Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 * #### `turns()`

-    The function `turns()` has the role of makeing the robot turn towards the opposit direction of the closest wall of gold tokens.
-Thanks to this function the robot will never hit the walls of the maze and will keep driveing towards the counter-clockwise direction.
+    The function `turns()` has the role of making the robot turn towards the opposite direction of the closest wall of gold tokens.
+Thanks to it, the robot will never hit the walls of the maze and will keep driving in the counter-clockwise direction.
-    This function is only called once the robot gets close to a gold wall.
-When it does thanks to the `R.see()` method, the function will check with a scan on the left and right side of the robot where the closest gold token is. if the relative angle between the token and the robot is negative it means that the closest token is on the left side of the robot.
-This value will trigger a right turn of the robot until it doesen't detect any other gold tokens infront of itself.
-At that point it will stop turning and it will continue driveing forward.
-The opposit thing will happen if the detection of the closest gold token returns a positive value.
+    This function gets called only once the robot gets close to a gold wall.
+When it does, it will check with a scan on the left and right side of the robot where the closest gold token is.
+If the relative angle between the token and the robot is negative, the closest token will be on the left side of the robot.
+This value will trigger a right turn of the robot until it doesn't detect any other gold tokens in front of itself.
+At that point, it will stop turning and will continue driving forward.
+The opposite thing will happen if the detection of the closest gold token returns a positive value.

     **Arguments**:
     * *NONE*